 Take A Nap

-Naps do not only lengthen your life, but also enhances your memory and creativity.
-When you need to write creatively, your brain needs energy to form interesting words and stories.
+Naps do not only lengthen your life but also enhances your memory and creativity.
+When you need to write creatively, your brain needs the energy to form interesting words and stories.

 Not just any reading.
-You need to read something that makes you learn and get valuable knowledge or informations.
+You need to read something that makes you learn and get valuable knowledge or information.

 There was once a kid whose mother told her to read a book.
 The kid said I read already on my phone.
 Yeah.
 She did read other kid’s messages on Roblox.
 There is very little to learn from here.

 Walking helps you come up with ideas on what to write next.
 When you walk your mind works on its own.
 It does not need to tell you to stop here, and the next.
 In fact, only your feet are working to help you go farther ( with the help of your eyes of course).